xinzhan/core-services.en/help/interface/experience-cloud-assets/experience-cloud-assets.md

 ---
-description: Learn about Experience Cloud Assets.
+description: Learn about Experience Cloud Assets that you can share across solutions.
 solution: Experience Cloud
 title: Overview of Experience Cloud Assets | Adobe Experience Cloud
 uuid: 97a849ec-1555-4630-9416-2ab484373f5c